remivisser/Java-StrFSeconds/Java/README.md

 ## Test class Tests/TestPrecisionDoubleVsBigDecimal
-Class with math tests demonstrating the decimal precision accurancy of a BigDecimal versus a Double.
+Class with math tests demonstrating the decimal precision accurancy of a Double versus a BigDecimal.
 ```
 // ./Tests/TestPrecisionDoubleVsBigDecimal.java
 public class TestPrecisionDoubleVsBigDecimal